kentywang/-jigg-lysp-puff-/README.md

 - Tail-optimized recursion

 ### Lessons learned
+- Creating a parser was quite a task on its own.
+Even for that alone I'm proud of my work.
 - For mutating an object's pointer member, I can't pass the pointer into a function; I must pass the object.
 - fseek and fgets don't work with live stdin (as opposed to from a text file).